draekien-industries/waystone-ui/packages/ui/README.md

 # @waystone/ui

-@waystone/ui is the recommended way of installing the design system of Draekien-Industries.
+`@waystone/ui` is the design system of Draekien-Industries.

 ## Docs